whatmakeart/experiments-in-electronic-arts/content/modules/06-arduino-multitasking/6-01-reusable-timer-function/index.md

 draft: false
 ---

 The timer function below [^1] is from [Arduino Forum](https://forum.arduino.cc/) user, [Larry D](https://forum.arduino.cc/u/larryd).
-Larry D has other examples on the forums that expand this function into a [timer structure](https://forum.arduino.cc/t/millis-made-easier/378322/7), adapting the Blink Without Delay Example into [four different timer methods](https://forum.arduino.cc/t/millis-made-easier/378322/5), and a full [timer library](https://forum.arduino.cc/t/best-timer-library/944347/7).
+Other examples on the forums that expand this function into a [timer structure](https://forum.arduino.cc/t/millis-made-easier/378322/7), adapting the Blink Without Delay Example into [four different timer methods](https://forum.arduino.cc/t/millis-made-easier/378322/5), and a full [timer library](https://forum.arduino.cc/t/best-timer-library/944347/7).

 This `boolean` function returns `true` or `false` depending if the timer is up or not.
 Using this function can simplify your code by not having the full `if` conditional in your various functions.
 It also uses a "reference" to automatically update the `lastMillis` variable.
 You need to declare a time keeping variable for each timer in your program, but by passing the time keeper variable to the function, it updates its value automatically by using a reference.
 That is the `&` in front of the variable in the function declaration.